-DELIVERING ITEMS TO STUDENTS
+Delivering Items to Students

 In order to make students responsible for their actions, students will not be permitted to call home for forgotten school items or homework.

-Any items to be dropped off to students must be brought to the front office and the items will be delivered to the student.
+Any items to be dropped off to students must be brought to the front office, and the items will be delivered to the student.
 Due to the class disruption it causes, dropped off books, supplies, and P.E. uniforms will only be delivered to students during recess time.

-OBSERVING STUDENTS AND TEACHERS
+Observing Students and Teachers

 Parents are not allowed in the classrooms after the morning bell or before the time for dismissal unless approved by the principal.

-MEDIA POLICY
+Media Policy